bobwol/magrocket-shelf/README.md

 LICENSE
 -------

-  _Copyright (C) 2013 NIN9 Creative, LLC for enhancements and modifications to the Baker Shelf Framework_
+  _Copyright (C) 2013 NIN9 Creative, LLC for enhancements and modifications to the Baker Framework_

-  _Copyright (C) 2010-2013 Davide Casali, Marco Colombo, Alessandro Morandi for base Baker Shelf Framework (BSD Open Source License) _
+  _Copyright (C) 2010-2013 Davide Casali, Marco Colombo, Alessandro Morandi for base Baker Framework_

   _Licensed under **GPL Open Source License** (free for personal and commercial use as long as derivative works are also open source)_